veorq/misc/STUDENTS.md

 ### Intellectual rigor

 I expect rigor and an analytical mindset.
-For example, you should be able to define precisely a problem that you're trying to solve and you determine what information you need to solve that problem, and whether you have data at your disposal that carries that information.
+For example, you should be able to define precisely a problem that you're trying to solve and to determine what information you need to solve that problem, and whether you have data at your disposal that carries that information.